 15) Tell Library Services your problems

-If you find that you don’t have permission to use all the content you want in the way you want, contact the Copyright and Scholarly Communications Librarian by completing the ASK form.
+If you find that you don’t have permission to use all the content you want in the way you want, you should contact the Copyright and Scholarly Communications Librarian, by booking a one to one, for dedictated support.
 Library Services can use its knowledge to work on a solution while you get on with your teaching.